-North Myrtle Beach is a city of approximately 16,000 residents, located approximately 100 miles north of Charleston in Horry County, South Carolina.
+North Myrtle Beach is a city of about 19,000 residents, located approximately 100 miles north of Charleston in Horry County, South Carolina.
 Prostitution and sex trafficking activity have been well-documented in the city and surrounding communities, and in unincorporated areas of Horry county.
-This activity and the problems and ancillary crimes it generates results in complaints to law enforcement agencies from residents and businesses.
-Among the more serious problems associated with commercial sex in the area include child sex trafficking.
+This activity and the problems and ancillary crimes it generates result in complaints to law enforcement agencies from residents and businesses.
+Among the more serious problems associated with prostitution in the area is child sex trafficking.

-To combat prostitution and sex trafficking in the area, local law enforcement agencies have targeted consumer-level demand for commercial sex, which provides the revenue stream driving all commercial sex and trafficking.
-For example, officers from the NMBPD periodically receive complaints about online advertising and social media websites advertising thinly disguised commercial sex (e.g., escort and massage types of ads).
-In January 2018, police monitoring commonly used advertising websites (craigslist and backpage) noticed an increase in online activity facilitating prostitution.
+To combat prostitution and sex trafficking in the area, local law enforcement agencies have targeted consumer-level demand, which provides the revenue stream driving all prostitution and sex trafficking.
+For example, officers from the NMBPD periodically receive complaints about online advertising and social media websites advertising thinly disguised prostitution (e.g., escort and massage types of ads).
+In January 2018, police monitoring commonly used advertising websites (Craigslist and Backpage) noticed an increase in online activity facilitating prostitution.
 Decoy ads for prostitution were posted on Craigslist.
 Men who made contact with an undercover police officer via phone to arrange sex in exchange for money were given a pre-determined location to meet.
 Five men were arrested after arriving at the location and agreeing again to exchange money for sexual acts.
 The identities of the arrested sex buyers were included in press releases.